skylerto/books/README.md

 ## System dependencies

-Uses device for user authentication.
+  - Uses device for user authentication.
-Using redis for cashing cart.
+  - Using redis for cashing cart.
+  - Paypal to manage purchases.

 ## Database